Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 Integration is hardest on middle managers.
 Partners and senior leaders typically have negotiated roles.
 Junior staff adapt or move on.
 Middle managers—the directors, senior managers, and practice leads who actually run day-to-day operations—often find themselves in limbo.

 Their responsibilities may shift.
 Their authority may diminish.
-Their career paths, once clear within the firm they knew, become uncertain in a larger organisation where in they're still learning.
+Their career paths, once clear within the firm they knew, become uncertain in a larger organisation where they're still learning.

 Platform acquirers who retain talent invest explicitly in this layer.
 Those who ignore it often find themselves six months post-close with operational gaps they didn't anticipate, because the people who knew how things worked have left.